 What is monkeypox?

-As the third case of monkeypox is reported in the UK, we take a look at this rare, little-known disease.
+Another case of monkeypox has been reported in the UK after a person who had recently travelled to Nigeria was diagnosed with the virus in England.
+Here we take a look at this rare, little-known disease.

 How common is monkeypox?